 - 1. The development of job qualifications and the use of applications for staff positions.
-Steps in the interview of prospective staff - 2.
-The items to be included in induction and orientation of a new staff member. - 3.
+Steps in the interview of prospective staff. - 2.
+Vetting potential employees whether paid or volunteer. - 3.
+The items to be included in induction and orientation of a new staff member. - 4.
 The major approaches appropriate to a new staff member beginning to serve.